bulva2/UnleashedTrainer/README.md

 ## Usage Guide 📖

-1. Launch the trainer **after starting the game**.
+1. Launch the trainer **after starting the game**
+2. Set your game into Windowed (16:9) so the ImGUI is visible
-2. Use the `Insert` key to toggle the GUI on/off.
+3. Use the `Insert` key to toggle the GUI on/off.
-3. Explore the tabs:
+4. Explore the tabs:
    - **NoClip**: Enable/disable NoClip and adjust speed.
    - **Teleportation**: Enter X, Y, Z coordinates and teleport to any location.
    - **Statistics**: Modify profile statistics.